 Romania’s banking sector: Facts & Figures

-At the end of 2018, the Romanian banking sector included 34 credit institutions: two banks with full or majority Romanian state capital, four credit institutions with majority domestic, private capital, 21 banks with majority foreign capital and seven branches of foreign banks.
-About 75% of the Romanian banking sector assets were held by institutions with foreign capital in 2018, a downward trend compared to the 91.3% registered at the end of 2016.
-At the end of 2017 the banks with Austrian capital had a market share of 25%, followed by the banks with French and Dutch capital (13% market share each), Italian (10%) and those with Greek capital (9%).
-Banks have adjusted their employee number in the sector to 55,425 persons, while the number of bank outlets shrank to 4,500 at the end of 2017.
+At the end of 2019, the Romanian banking sector included 34 credit institutions: two banks with full or majority Romanian state capital, four credit institutions with majority domestic, private capital, 21 banks with majority foreign capital and seven branches of foreign banks.
+About 73.7% of the Romanian banking sector assets were held by institutions with foreign capital in 2019, a downward trend compared to the 91.3% registered at the end of 2016.
+In 2019, contemplating the expansion of digitalization and the optimization of operational expenses, the banks’ branch network shrank by 6.4% to 4,758 banking outlets while the number of employees stood at 53,106.

-The non-performing loan rate shrank by about three quarters in the last four years to 4.96% in December 2018.
+The non-performing loans rate shrank by about five times in the last five years to 4.09% (December 2019).